Budapest

 We asked expats in Budapest what banks they use and there advice about banking.
 They advised:

 "Banking in Hungary is quite different from other places in the world.
 But, if you check carefully, you can mitigate some of those charges which makes it a bit more tolerable.
 I use OTP Bank, which is one of the largest banks in Hungary.
 And, as a previous reply indicated, they (along with all other banks here) charge you for almost everything.
 The bank recommends using a debit card for all purchases because withdrawing cash costs you money.
 If you have a resident permit with address card you are entitled to withdraw 150,000 forint (about $400 USD) in cash a month from the ATM machines for free, but anything over that will cost you.
 And withdrawing from the branch will cost you even more.
 If you have a regular deposit, like a paycheck or retirement payment coming in, you can get premium service which offers some savings.
 But overall, my average cost of banking in Hungary is less than $10 a month, which is really not all that bad.
 One important thing to remember, whenever you go into a bank here in Hungary, if you are a foreigner, alwasy bring your passport, no matter what you are doing.
-I have on several occasions not had it with me and was denied service for certain things," wrote one member in Hungary.
+I have on several occasions not had it with me and was denied service for certain things," explained one expat living in Hungary.

 Will I be able to find a job in Budapest?